ChefSteveP/RayTracer/README.md

 In COMS 4160 we write, test, and evaluate a ray tracing renderer named `Olio`.
 Over the course of the semester, the renderer evolves more features.
 I have ordered this documentation chronologically with the advancements of the progress.

+**Note for Recruiters:** Since this was part of a class project I have not included my code publicly, if you would like to view it please reach out and request it.

 **Disclaimer:** This is not standalone runnable code.
 I have included this in the portfolio as a proof to my understanding of ray tracing methodology and competetency in c++.
 The pieces I have included are only that which I have written myself/are essential to the understanding of code that I have written(ex. provided header files for classes I implement.)
 Each file will be marked with an author for clarity.
 I do not wish to take credit for work that is not mine.

 In this README I give an overview of the entierty of the process at a higher level.
 But more detail for the different sections is given in `Project-Breifs/README_HWX_TITLE.md`.